dm3/everest/README.md

 When you should use it?

-* You don't need to process hundreds of GB of events (Postgres will deal perfectly fine with tables that fit in RAM)
+* You don't need to process terabytes of events (Postgres will deal perfectly fine with tables that fit in RAM)
 * You are OK with what Postgres offers for HA (getting simpler with each release)
 * You believe in event-based integration